Ivo-Balbaert/The_Way_to_Jai/book/23_Polymorphic arrays_and_structs.md

 This way we get the size passed as a generic parameter.
 If the applied lambda doesn't change the type T of the items, we can replace R by T as well.

 ## 23.3 Polymorphic structs
-We can also use generic parameters to pass to a struct, in this case to define a 2D array as a struct field:
+We can also use generic parameters to pass to a struct, in this example to define a 2D array as a struct field:

 See *23.3_poly_struct.jai*:
 ```c++